However, the results are mixed and do not advocate the use of the drug for this condition on a medical basis.

-People who use marijuana as a treatment for ADHD often self-medicate, which means the marijuana is not recommended or prescribed by a doctor.
+People who use marijuana as a treatment for ADHD often self-medicate, which means a doctor does not prescribe or recommend the marijuana they take.

-The evidence for medical professionals to recommend or prescribe marijuana as a treatment for ADHD is not sufficiently compelling, in most cases.
+The evidence for medical professionals to recommend or prescribe marijuana as an active treatment for ADHD is not compelling enough at present.

-- Impacting negatively on cognitive development in children and adolescents
+- slowing cognitive development in children and adolescents

-- Increasing depression, anxiety, psychosis, and other mood disorders
+- increasing risk of depression, anxiety, psychosis, and other mood disorders

-- Causing problems with attention, learning, memory, and other brain functions
+- attention, learning, memory, and other brain function problems

-It has also been reported that substance use disorders often occur with ADHD.
-Because of these effects, people with ADHD should be cautious about using marijuana.
+Concerned parties have also reported that substance use disorders often occur with ADHD.

 Can children with ADHD be treated with medical marijuana?

-Mounting evidence suggests that potential side effects from using marijuana are worse in children, and that they may outweigh any potential benefits.
+Mounting evidence suggests that the potential side effects from using marijuana are worse in children and that these adverse effects may outweigh any potential benefits.

-Children and teens who use marijuana may also be more likely to use other drugs
+Children and teens that use marijuana may also be more likely to develop dependency.